 95894.
 Allocation to Legacy Contract Generators for Transition Assistance.

 Demonstration of Eligibility.
 Opt-in covered entities are not eligible for transition assistance due to legacy contract emissions.
-To be eligible to receive a direct allocation of allowances under this section, the primary or alternate account representative of a legacy contract generator with an industrial counterparty or a legacy contract generator without an industrial counterparty shall submit the following in writing via certified mail to the Executive Officer by June 1 of each year as applicable:
+To be eligible to receive a direct allocation of allowances under this section, the primary or alternate account representative of a legacy contract generator with an industrial counterparty or a legacy contract generator without an industrial counterparty shall submit the following to the Executive Officer by June 1 of each year as applicable:

 A letter to ARB stating covered entity's name and ARB ID, identity of legacy contract counterparty, and statement requesting transition assistance for the previous data year's legacy contract emissions.